Therapeutic Plasma Exchange (TPE) in Scottsdale

 If you’re interested in this for longevity, a safer and more accessible strategy might be combining healthy lifestyle habits with emerging therapies as they become more validated—like senolytics, NAD+ precursors, or epigenetic reprogramming.

-How Does Plasma Exchange Work?
+More About How Plasma Exchange Works...

 TPE is a medical procedure that extracts and replaces plasma to remove harmful substances that contribute to aging and disease.
 The process involves drawing blood through an IV, separating red and white blood cells from plasma using a centrifuge, and discarding the plasma that contains inflammatory proteins, toxins, and other detrimental components.
 The remaining blood cells are returned to the body, along with a nourishing replacement solution containing essential vitamins and proteins.
 This therapy helps remove plaque-building proteins, immune system disruptors, and factors linked to neurodegenerative diseases such as Alzheimer’s.